backbonecabal/ycabal-docs/docs.any.sender/client/README.md

 Lets start by running the `contractExample` script.

-Users need to have balance with any.sender, which your user account does not yet.
+Users need to have balance with Backbone Cabal, which your user account does not yet.
 We expect the echo script to fail at this point, so let's verify this by running it.

 You'll need your key details and the json rpc url, and to choose a message to send to the echo contract e.g. "Hi echo!".